 The optical board of relay lens, mounting board with two telescopes and the telescopes themselves are made from invar.
 This material was used to prevent uncontrollable extension in presence of radiation heating.
-Due to the relay lens parameters is very sensitive to distances between main elements.
+Because the parameters of relay lens is very sensitive to distances between main elements.